ammarozkan/TBWG/README.md

 }
 ```

-## Server
+## Core (Core to be the Server)

-Server creates queue, when a character's turn came up, server will send the information
+Core creates queue, when a character's turn came up, server will send the information
 that character gets and ask the controller to what to do for that character.
 Executes
 effects when the Reorder Turn came up.